A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Polynomial invariants of perfect matchings of planar trivalent graphs

+\begin{remark} In a nonempty graph each state has at least one immersed circle.
+Hence, like in the definition of the normalized Jones polynomial, the generalized bracket can be normalized if needed by ``dividing by'' $C$, i.e., take $k_\alpha -1$ for the exponent of $C$ in the Equation~\ref{eqn:general_state-sum}.
+We prefer not to do this in this paper because of the important relationship between the $2$-factor polynomial and the number of Tait colorings (see Theorem~\ref{thm:existence_of_even_perfect_matching}). \end{remark}

+\begin{remark} Since $A$, $B$, and $C$ commute with each other, Equation~\ref{eqn:general_state-sum} shows that the state sum (and hence the generalized bracket) is independent of the choice of ordering of edges in $M$. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{theorem:general_poly_invariants}] We need to show that the generalized polynomial is invariant under the different flip moves and local isotopy.
-By local isotopy we mean an ambient isotopy of the perfect matching picture that moves it around in $S^2$ without creating or destroying any crossings.
-Clearly, the generalized polynomial is invariant under local isotopy.
-The polynomial is also invariant under a $0$-flip move by Equation~\ref{eq:disjoint_graphs_identity_general} and the fact that reflecting a connected perfect matching picture will not change the number of circles in each $\Gamma_\alpha$.
-The invariance of the $1$-flip move is proven in Corollary~\ref{cor:1-flip-poly-invariant} below and the invariance of the $2$-flip move is proven in Corollary~\ref{cor:2-flip-poly-invariant} below. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{theorem:general_poly_invariants_general}] We need to show that the generalized bracket is invariant under the different flip moves and local isotopy.
+By local isotopy we mean an ambient isotopy of the perfect matching picture that moves $\Gamma$ around in $S^2$ without creating any crossings.
+Hence, the generalized bracket is invariant under local isotopy.
+The generalized bracket is also invariant under a $0$-flip move by Equation~\ref{eq:disjoint_graphs_identity_general} and the fact that reflecting a connected perfect matching picture will not change the number of circles in each $\Gamma_\alpha$.
+The invariance of the $1$-flip move is proven in Corollary~\ref{cor:1-flip-poly-invariant} below and the invariance of the $2$-flip move is proven in Corollary~\ref{cor:2-flip-poly-invariant}. \end{proof}